 Following the abolition of tenancy, there was another policy inspired by the philosophy of achieving a socialist pattern of society, namely the policy of capping landholdings, which was no doubt consistent with the policy of capping private investment in industrial activity under the Industrial Policy Resolution of 1956.
 The Planning Commission proposed a nationwide program of land reforms in the 1960s and early 1970s, with a key component being the imposition of size limits on landholdings.
-The national govt granted funding to states to help them maintain adequate land records to make the policies of land ceilings and surplus land distribution easier to implement.
-Even though land and agriculture-related policy issues are state subjects under the Constitution, the central government, in consultation with the Planning Commission, proposed a ceiling of 4.05-7.28 hectares for irrigated land with two crops, 10.93 hectares for irrigated land with one crop, and 21.85 hectares per family for drylands.
+The national govt granted funding to states to help them maintain adequate land records to make the policies of land ceilings and surplus land © 2022 Global Journals Volume XXII Issue VII Version I 32 () agriculture-related policy issues are state subjects under the Constitution, the central government, in consultation with the Planning Commission, proposed a ceiling of 4.05-7.28 hectares for irrigated land with two crops, 10.93 hectares for irrigated land with one crop, and 21.85 hectares per family for drylands.
 (There is no record of the central government's rationale for setting the ceiling limitations.)

-III.
+4 III.
 New Approaches to Land Reform